psychemedia/storytelling-notes/gambrinus.md

 Gambrinus shrugged.

-Now the devil is nothing if not resourceful, he's always looking for an angle; he's always looking for a way in...
+Now the devil is nothing if not resourceful: he's always looking for an angle, he's always looking for a way in...
 And the Devil also has a sense of humour - Gambrinus had had his chance with the devil's own favourite instrument once before, with the violin.
 But what if he could use God's bells to cause mischief?

 "I have it!
-Gather some bells, some tubular bells, chimes.
-Two dozen or more, all properly tuned; then hook up two keyboards: one of keys and one of pedals.
+Gather some bells, some tubular bells, some chimes.
+Two dozen or more, all properly tuned; then hook up two keyboards: one for keys, one for pedals.
 The sound will be like nothing anyone has heard before; it will drive them crazy..."

 So Gambrinus set to work.
-With the last of his gambling money, he built a brewery.
-And the instrument the devil had come up with - a *carillon*, they're called — he made one of those too; and he set the chimes in the belfry of the brewery.
+With some of his gambling money, he managed to the instrument the devil had come up with - a *carillon*, they're called.
+With rather more of it, he built a brewery.
+And with the last of the money, he made a belfry for the brewery, and set the carillon in it.

-For the opening day, he had made two brews: a blond beer, and a brown one.
-Everyone was invited to the first tasting...
+For the opening day, he had made two brews: a blond beer, and a brown one. *Everyone* was invited to the first tasting...

 And everyone hated it...
 "Erghh... that's so bitter..."

 But then Gambrinus started to play the chimes.
-With some semblance of his previous musical talent, he got the chimes to play sounds and tunes the like of which the people had never heard before.
-And if they had danced before, back when he had been able to play the violin, they danced now with the passion of a whirling dervishes.
+And with some semblance of his previous musical talent, he got the chimes to play sounds and tunes the likes of which the people had never heard before.
+And if they had danced before, back when he had been able to play the violin, they danced now with the passion of whirling dervishes.
 And Gambrinus played on...

-"Stop...", they pleaded, "We need to rest", but he played on...
-"Stop" they pleaded, "we need a drink", and Gambrinus smiled.
+"Stop...", they pleaded, "we need to rest", but he played on some more...

+"Stop" they pleaded, "we need a drink"...

+And Gambrinus smiled.

-As everyone tried the beer this time, they found it to be refreshing.
+And as everyone tried the beer *this* time, they found it to be refreshing.
 It was good... it was really good...
 Cheers!

 After a pint or two each, and maybe one or two more for the heavier drinkers amongst them, they were ready to dance again...

 Over the following days, the news began to spread.
-People came from miles around to try the beer and dance to the carillon.
+People came from miles around to try the beer and to dance to the carillon.

-So taken was the King of the Netherlands by the newly invented beer that he made Gambrinus a Duke; but the title Gambrinus preferred to all others was the title that the people gave to him: the "king of beer".
+So taken was the King of the Netherlands by the newly invented beer that he made Gambrinus a Duke; but the title Gambrinus preferred to all others was the title that the people had given to him: the "king of beer".

 Every day, Gambrinus would drink, along with his patrons.
 His nose turned red and his face filled out; to say he became portly would be too generous.
-But he was a sociable host, and would chat to friends old and new, from dawn to dusk, with ever a pint in his hand.
+But he was a sociable host, and would chat to friends old and new, from dawn to dusk, and always with a pint in his hand.

 One day, Flandrine came to visit.
-Now that he was a Duke, well, he had come up in the world.
+Now that he was a Duke, well, he had come up in the world, hadn't he?
 But he didn't even recognize her, simply offered her a pint, as he would offer anyone a pint.
 He had completely forgotten about her.
-This time it was she who went away dejected.
+And this time, it was she who went away dejected.

 Eventually, the thirty years from his bargain with the Devil were up.
 Midwinter.
 It is said that the Devil sent the corrupt old judge to collect Gambrinus' soul, and that Gambrinus had seen him coming.
 He'd offered him a drink, the drink had had a drink, and before too long, the drink had had the judge.
 Gambrinus had wandered over to the bell tower, and started to play the carillon, and before the judge knew what was happening, he was caught up in a whirl of dancers.
-He'd never been the life and soul of a party before and it was fun.
+He'd never been the life and soul of a party before, but he found it was fun.
+And the Dad dancing started in earnest.
 Eventually, he collapsed on the floor, in a dazed and happy stupor, for three days and three nights.

 When he came too, he was too embarrassed to go back to collect Gambrinus' soul, or even to return to face the wrath of the devil.
-He's still wandering, from bar to bar.
-I met him here once, in this very place, and it was he who me the tale.
+He's still wandering now, from bar to bar.
+I'm pretty sure I met him here once, in this very place, and it was he who me this tale.

-And so it was that the Devil would have to wait until Gambrinus' life met a natural end, at the ripe old age of a hundred, By that time, he had become something of a fixture at the end of the bar; he still drank every day, his shape had became ever more rotund, and his conversation ever more wooden.
+And so it was that the Devil would have to wait until Gambrinus' life met its natural end, at the ripe old age of a hundred.
+By that time, he had become something of a fixture at the end of the bar; he still drank every day, his shape had became ever more rotund, and his conversation ever more wooden.
 So much so, in fact, that when the Devil himself came to collect Gambrinus' soul, he found that that Gambrinus had turned into a beer barrel.

 And that is the end of the story.
 Except to say that the Devil had the last laugh, as he so often does.
 Because Gambrinus is as much a nobody today, as he was at the start of the story.
 Nobody remembers him as the original King of Beer.
-At least, perhaps until now.
+Ot at least, perhaps not until now.

 ---